sehgsu/TriviaGame/README.md

 * √ set up functions for game start,
 * set up functions for timers,
 * √ set up functions for slideshow,
-* set up functions for questions
+* √ set up functions for questions
-* if statements for choosing the right answers
+* √ if statements for choosing the right answers
 * else statement for time running out
-* game reset/restart function
+* game restart function

-* dev notes:
+* dev notes: still have to work in timers and get a restart function on my restart button.

 * Link to GitPage: https://sehgsu.github.io/TriviaGame/